 What language should the request be made in?

-The Foundation shall reply within fifteen working days from the date when a request is registered.
-You will be informed if the Foundation is unable to give a final reply within that time, for example, due to the volume of documents requested.
+Eurofound shall reply within fifteen working days from the date when a request is registered.
+You will be informed in case this period is extended should Eurofound be unable to give a final reply within that time, for example, due to the volume of documents requested.